andreasfloros/Draw2D-Reimplementation/README.md

 - Shaheer Mapara (Symbol.fs)

 ## Communication between modules for mouse clicks
-Sheet will have a function called get_hit(point: XYPos) which will have as parameter the position that has been clicked on the canvas.
+Sheet will have a function called getHit(point: XYPos) which will have as parameter the position that has been clicked on the canvas.
 This function will then query symbol and wire (in that order) to find out what has been clicked.
 If something has been clicked, then the unique id of that module will be returned to sheet, which will then send the mouse msgs accordingly.

 Symbol and wire will use the bounding box functions to perform a search to find out which symbol/wire has been clicked, and return that information to sheet.

+## Selecting Items
+(Only) Sheet will have a a SelectedItem value which will indicate what object has been selected, if any.
+Symbols and wires will include their render props and appropriate functions will be written by the symbol and wire module leaders to change an objects props.
+Examples would be changing the color of an object, resizing the object (if we decide to implement something like that later on).
+Combining symbol and wire functions into one should allow sheet to act on a high level, i.e. deciding to color an object without going into the details of whether it is a symbol or a wire.

 ## Common Function Definitions